Skip to Content Skip to Sitemap

 About this assignment

-Not a psychopath or a compulsive arsonist and like to 'keep it real'?
-Are you interested in living closer to as how many rural Bulgarians do, living amongst a bit of poverty and dereliction, and the wild peaceful natural environment?
+Like to 'keep it real' and want to live closer to how many rural Bulgarians do, living amongst a bit of poverty and dereliction, and the wild peaceful natural environment?

-Does this sound like you?
+Does the above sound like you?
 If so and no one has applied before you, you're in!

 What responsibilities are required of the house sitter